 There are several.
 The bronze level will be basic, silver midrange, while gold and platinum will be higher-end.
 There will also be a catastrophic option.
 Catastrophic insurance covers three doctor visits per year at no cost and preventive care such as screenings and vaccines.
 This plan will carry a higher deductible.

 All plans bought through the exchanges must offer the same coverage benefits.
 All offer free preventive care.
 Nearly all cap out-of-pocket costs to $6,350 and $12,700 per family.
 No one can be turned away.
 No one will be penalized because of their gender (women often paid more in the old insurance system).
 Only smokers may be penalized in some plans and some older people may pay more.

 What varies with the plans is cost.
 Some will carry higher deductibles.
 Some ask for higher co-pays.
 Costs will vary based on where you live.
-If you want to see what your bill may look like, be sure to check out the calculator the Kaiser Family Foundation put together.
-The nonpartisan foundation’s tool provides an estimate of your costs depending on where you live and based on the kind of coverage you pick.
-In fixing some of the website problems, the administration also created a premium estimate tool.
+If you want to see what your bill may look like, be sure to check out the premium estimate tool on HHS.gov.